Library and Information Work

 Further study

-To move on and up as a professional working in libraries, information management or archives, most staff will at some point take a professional qualification, usually accredited by either CILIP (for library or information professionals) or the ARA (for archives and records work).
+To move on and up as a professional working in libraries, information management or archives, most staff will at some point take a professional qualification or postgraduate diploma, usually accredited by either CILIP (for library or information professionals) or the ARA (for archives and records work).

-More information about both is available at the Chartered Institute of Library and Information Professionals, and the Archives and Records Association at both their Careers in Archives webpage and their Careers in Archive Conservation webpage.
+More information about both is available at the Chartered Institute of Library and Information Professionals, and the Archives and Records Association at both their Careers in Archives webpage.

 The subject of your first degree is usually not relevant, but experience in the sector (usually a minimum of 4-8 weeks) is commonly cited as essential.
-Funding in the form of bursaries can sometimes be found; the place to look would be on the institution’s website (at the time of writing –August 2016 – neither CILIP nor the ARA offered funding, although the National Archives has in the past offered funding for some courses).
+Funding in the form of bursaries can sometimes be found to support members' professional development.
 Despite relatively low levels of bursaries available, many courses have part time or distance learning options, which can enable students to work to support themselves while on the course.

-When job hunting, either for entry level work, or post-qualification roles, combine searching for advertised vacancies with methods which increase your access to unadvertised roles:
+When job hunting, either for entry level work, or post-qualification roles, combine searching for advertised vacancies with methods that increase your access to unadvertised roles:

 Sector vacancies